State Opening of Parliament 2012

 Once Her Majesty arrived and was seated on the Throne alongside Prince Philip, her official messenger, known as the Black Rod, was sent to the House of Commons to summon lawmakers for the Monarch’s speech.
 By tradition, the door of the Commons is slammed in Black Rod’s face to symbolise the independence of the Members of the Parliament.
 To be let in, he was required to pound on the door three times with his rod; Prime Minister David Cameron, leader of the opposition Ed Miliband, and other MPs then walked together to the Commons.
 And then, the most important part of the ceremony commenced: the Sovereign delivered her speech.

 Her Majesty arrived wearing a beautiful silver gown with crystal embellishments, and one of her most stunning white fur coats.
 After arriving, she put on the Parliament Robe of State and the insignia of the Order of Garter.

 As is the custom, the Monarch doesn’t put on the Imperial State Crown (which arrives separately) until after she enters the Palace of Westminster; instead, she was wearing one of her most recognisable crowns – King George IV State Diadem.
 Another striking piece was the stunning Festoon Necklace; the three strand diamond necklace was commissioned in 1947 by King George VI to find a use to some of the loose diamonds he had inherited.
 The necklace consists of three rows of diamonds with a triangle motif, containing over 150 brilliant cut diamonds.
 The minimum weight of the necklace is estimated to be 175 carats.
-Matching diamond earrings gave the last regal touch to the look.Filed under British Royals
+Matching diamond earrings gave the last regal touch to the look.Filed under The United Kingdom

 Tagged Elizabeth II of the United Kingdom, Fashion, Imperial State Crown, Jewellery, Parliament, The Duke of Edinburgh.